-The Plan was amended effective January 1, 2020 to change the definition of eligible compensation for the employer match contribution, to remove the \$1,000 minimum on in-service distributions, and to remove any loan requirements and the six-month suspension of deferrals for hardship withdrawals.
+The Plan was amended effective January 1, 2020, to change the definition of eligible compensation for the employer match contribution, to remove the \$1,000 minimum on in-service distributions, and to remove any loan requirements and the six-month suspension of deferrals for hardship withdrawals.
+The Plan was further amended to reflect the employer match as discretionary and to include a predecessor employer for purposes of eligibility, vesting, and employee match contributions.